waterloo-rocketry/docs/electrical-gse/rlcs-v4/ground-launch-sequencer-board.rst

      - Board shall have a simple power oring circuit between LiPo and GSPD 12V (TODISCUSS USB Power)
      - Seamless switching
    * - ELEC.
 4
-     - Board shall have a 12V to 3.3V buck converter
+     - Board shall have a 5-12V to 3.3V buck converter
      - STM32 and KSZ8001(Ethernet PHY) needs it
    * - ELEC.
 5
-     - All power rail shall be proper decoupled
+     - All IC shall be proper decoupled
      - General electrical design rule
    * - ELEC.
 6
      - Board shall have DNP Keystone 5000 series testpoint on all on-board digital communication lines